To register for our 2020/21 waitlist click on this link.

-Girl’s (aged 5 to 10) will participate in a training session every Wednesday 6-7pm between April and September (excluding the school holidays).
-Training will be hosted at the Club’s home pitch in Albert Park Reserve or JL Murphy Reserve and focus on enjoyment and skill development.
+Girl’s (aged 5 to 10) will participate in a training session every Wednesday 6-7pm between 22 April and early September (excluding the school holidays).
+Training will be JL Murphy Reserve and focus on enjoyment and skill development.
 This is a fantastic way to introduce your daughter to football.
 The Girl’s Program is run alongside the SoccerMums program offered by the FFV.

 What Can You Expect

 Between the ages of 5 and 11 years old, your son or daughter will be involved in small sided football.
 Small sided football is a modified form of regular 11-a-side soccer, designed to meet the needs of girls and boys from 5 to 11 years of age.
 Coaching at this age is based on enjoyment and freedom of expression for kids, with limited emphasis on coaching.

 Our Miniroos Intrclub program is a fun, non-competitive environment in which to introduce kids to football.
 Players are organised in relatively small groups of up 10 players with a “game leader”.
 In an hour long session, the MPFC game leader will take the kids through a warm up followed by practical exercises and skill development.
 The aim is to let the kids learn by doing and playing, with minimal coaching from the game leaders.
 At the end of each session the group plays a small sided game where the players can practice the skills they learned during the sessions.

 The philosophy is very much the same in our Home & Away program.
 Despite playing matches against local clubs, scores are not kept during U6 – U11 matches and the focus is very much on skill development and enjoyment.
 From U12 onwards, when scores are kept, children become exposed to dealing with winning and losing in a positive and sporting manner.